 These comprehensive customer assistance programs supplement the extensive relief that ComEd already offers its customers in need, including:

 Service disconnection is our last resort.
 For a limited period, ComEd will work to reconnect eligible residential customers who were disconnected for non-payment between March 18, 2019 and March 18, 2020, except for when reconnection could compromise safe operations.
 Additional conditions may apply.
-We encourage any of our customers who are challenged in paying their outstanding balances to contact ComEd as soon as possible at 1-800-EDISON1, M-F, 7am - 7pm, to take advantage of new and existing assistance options.
+We encourage any of our customers who are challenged in paying their outstanding balances to contact ComEd as soon as possible at 1-800-EDISON-1, Monday through Friday, 7 a.m. to 7 p.m., to take advantage of new and existing assistance options.

 We are committed to performing our critical role, delivering safe and reliable energy to our customers in the communities we serve.
 We have robust plans to ensure continued electric service for our customers and do not foresee any issues meeting our customers’ needs.
 ComEd has activated an enterprise-wide incident response team and is vigilantly monitoring the Centers for Disease Control and Prevention and World Health Organization for updates related to the virus.
 The company is committed to continue addressing customer service needs and does not expect any disruption in electric service due to the public health crisis.